Chia-Network/chia-docs/docs/new-proof-format/new-proof-plotting-requirements.md

 | k32       | 128GB   | 2GB        | 2GB VRAM    |
 | k30       | 32GB    | 512MB      | 512MB VRAM  |
 | k28       | 8GB     | 128MB      | 128MB VRAM  |

+### HDD

+Technically, HDD plots will also work on SSDs, but we also have a format that is optimized to be stored on SSDs for farming.

 ### SSD optimized